6 Pro Tips to Design a User-Friendly Business Directory That Drives Engagement

 Analyzing User Behavior

 Once your directory is live (even in beta), behavior analytics become your best friend.
-Tools like Google Analytics, Hotjar, and Clarity provide insights into how people actually use your directory—often in ways you never anticipated.
+Tools like Google Analytics, Hotjar, and Microsoft Clarity provide insights into how people actually use your directory—often in ways you never anticipated.

 Heatmaps and click-tracking reveal the reality of user behavior beyond what people say they do.
 On one directory I managed, we noticed users repeatedly clicking on business images expecting them to enlarge—a feature we hadn’t implemented.
 This simple observation led to a 22% increase in time-on-page after we added image galleries.